mattrberry/CryBoy/README.md

 - PPU renders on a scanline basis.
 - PPU draws background, window, and sprites.
 - Tetris seems to work without any issues (other than missing sound).
-- MBC1 cartridges are supported.
+- MBC1 cartridges are supported (except for multicarts)

 There is still a lot missing from CryBoy.
 Some of these missing pieces include